cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 ## Party identifiers {#sec-considerations-ids}
 The protocol assures that both communication partners have had the same view on the communication transcripts and the inputs CI and sid.

-If CPace is instantiated without unique identity strings for A or B in its inputs it will anonymously create a key with any party in posession of the
+If CPace is instantiated without unique identity strings for A or B in its inputs it will anonymously create a key with any party in using the same PRS and sid values and cannot give any further guarantee regarding the identity of the communication partner.
-PRS  and cannot give any guarantee regarding the identity of the communication partner.
 A protocol instance running on a party P might even be communicating with a second protocol instance also running on P.

 ### Guidance regarding party identifier integration